Farmer-Eds-Shed/Silage-Calculator/README.md

 - **Help Modal**

   - Some basic information on how to use the site can be accessed by clicking on the **?** icon.
+  - Modal closes by clicking on x or outside modal area.

   ![modal](Docs/Readme_img/modal.png)